The Alliance Demands Action: How to Stop the Power Shutoff Crisis in New Orleans

 Because of this crisis of affordability, The Alliance has advocated bold measures under this docket to protect ratepayers, namely:

 New Orleans ratepayers face some of the highest energy burdens in the nation, and are also on the frontline of ongoing climate change which threatens vulnerable residents with extreme cold, heat, and more frequent and intense tornadoes and hurricanes.
-The Council has the authority to lead the nation in protecting their constituents from these threats, but Council members must have the courage to do what is necessary.

 View AAE's Full Comments